Purge: China

-Some observers consider the anti-corruption campaign under Xi Jinping to be a purge.
+Xi Jinping's anti-corruption campaign is widely considered to be a purge.
 A far-reaching campaign against corruption began in China following the conclusion of the 18th National Congress of the Chinese Communist Party in 2012.
 The campaign, carried out under the aegis of Xi Jinping, General Secretary of the Chinese Communist Party, was the largest organized purported anti-graft effort in the history of Communist rule in China.